-You’ve finally finished high school and you are looking forward to the next big stage in your life as you get ready to study.
-It’s exciting, full of possibilities, and yet it is also scary and worrying.
+You’ve finally finished high school and looking forward to the next big stage in your life as you get ready to study further.
+It’s exciting, full of possibilities, and yet scary and worrying at the same time.
 You are at a very important crossroad in your life and it can be difficult to know how to navigate it.
-While no one can tell you exactly what you should do, here are some tips to help you make it through this awkward time.
+Below are 8 Tips to Help you Adjust After High School.

 As scary as it is, you should embrace the changes.
 Life is an adventure and there are so many possibilities.
 Your outlook on life and studying matters and it will determine whether you succeed or fail.